telega/longview-data/README.md

 ## Usage

-It's a CLI tool, provide a list of your keys from longview.
+It's a CLI tool, provide a list of your keys from longview. eg:

 ```sh
 $ node cli MyLongviewKey1 MyLongviewKey2